Father Neles Tebay

-He was speaking yesterday at a press conference at the Indonesian Human Rights Monitor (Imparsial) offices in Jakarta.
+He was speaking yesterday at a press conference at the Indonesian Human Rights Monitor (Imparsial

 He said Christian leaders are ready to work with individuals, groups and institutions supporting a dialogue between the national government and Papuans.